breezko/titandash/README.md

 ### Artifact Parsing
 Parse all of your artifacts in game, categorizing artifacts in their particular tier (S, A, B, C), and whether or not you currently own an artifact, a count of discovered artifacts is also available.

+#### Usage
+`python run.py -parse_artifacts`

+### Clan Statistics Parsing
+Allows you to manually parse clan statistics as well as each user in the clan one by one in an efficient manner.
+Note: This command is not completely automated, you will need to open each member once and fixup any parsing mistakes that come up.

+#### Usage
+`python run.py -parse_clan`

+##### Access
+After successfully parsing clan statistics, you will be able to find all of the data in your `stats.json` file under the clans key and the newest timestamp present.

 # Requirements
 - Windows Operating System